EMDK/docs/edge/source/api/securenfc/MifareDesfire.md

 **Parameters:**

-fileID - Linear or cyclic file to be read.
+`fileID` - Linear or cyclic file to be read.
 Should be within range
             0x00-0x1F.

-fileCommMode - File communication mode.
+`fileCommMode` - File communication mode.

-recordOffset - Record number from which read should start.
+`recordOffset` - Record number from which read should start.
 Should be within
             range 0x00000000 to (existing records - 1).

-recordsToBeRead - Number of records to be read.
+`recordsToBeRead` - Number of records to be read.
 Should be within range
             0x00000000 - (existing records - offset).
-To read all the records from the specified offset
+To read all the records from the specified offset, give 0 as input.

 **Returns:**

-byte
+byte - Buffer having read records.

 **Throws:**